 Other recent human studies (2016 & 2017) also conclude that apple cider vinegar can improve insulin levels and lower blood sugar levels after meals confirming it as an important tool for diabetes prevention and management (4, 5).

 3Apple cider vinegar increases the feeling of fullness.
 A couple of human studies showed that apple cider vinegar supplementation led to eating up to 275 fewer calories per day (6, 7).
-In addition, those who consumed the most vinegar ( a max of 2 tablespoons) reported the greatest fullness and had the lowest glucose and insulin responses compared to the other subjects.
+In addition, those who consumed the most vinegar (max of 2 tablespoons) reported the greatest fullness and had the lowest glucose and insulin responses compared to the other subjects.

 4Apple cider vinegar helps burn belly fat.
 A 2009 study involving 155 people with obesity showed that daily vinegar consumption led to reduced belly fat and weight loss in those who consumed either 1 or 2 tablespoons vinegar daily for 12 weeks (8).
 The results showed the more vinegar intake, the more weight loss, fat loss, and the lower blood pressure and triglycerides.
 Results became more pronounced as time went on.